sighupio/module-aws/README.md

 - ./vendor/katalog/aws/load-balancer-controller
 ```

+> [!NOTE]
-> NB: some packages needs additional configurations (IAM roles), they will not work out of the box.
-Refer to each package documentation for more details.
+> Some packages will not work out of the box because they need additional configuration (IAM roles, for example).
+> Refer to each package documentation for more details.

 5. To deploy the packages to your cluster, execute: